 Why choose this course?

 - The course is strongly linked to industry and taught by a team of media academics and professionals.
-You'll have the opportunity to take part in industry events thanks to our partnership with the Public Relations and Communications Association (PRCA) and attend the Media Matters guest lectures given by a range of media speakers from top journalists to our recent graduates.
+You'll have the opportunity to take part in industry events thanks to our affiliation to the Public Relations and Communications Association (PRCA), one of Britain's top trade organisations for PR professionals, and attend the Media Matters guest lectures given by a range of media speakers from top journalists to our recent graduates.
 You'll meet media industry experts such as: BA(Hons)Mass Communications graduate, Tobi Akingbade who is now a showbiz writer; Charlotte Jones who is now a global content manager in the beauty industry; and Uche Amako, who is now a sports writer.

 - Focus on creativity— we give you communication skills (both oral and written), enabling you to create and publish content across a broad range of formats.

 - You'll study a blend of theory and practice - your critical understanding of media will help futureproof your practical skills as an author and publications designer.